Tender BBQ Baby Back Ribs in the Oven Fast and Fuss-Free

 - Prepare 1 large sheet of tin foil to cover the bottom, sides, and top of a 13-by 9-inch baking dish.
 Place the foil covering the bottom and sides of the with the edges standing upright.
 (See Tip).

 - Cut ribs into 4 equal pieces.
-Season generously with kosher salt, In a small bowl, combine brown sugar, onion powder, garlic powder and black pepper.
-Using your hands, rub seasoning mixtuer into the ribs.
+Season generously with kosher salt.
+In a small bowl, combine brown sugar, onion powder, garlic powder and black pepper.
+Using your hands, pat seasoning into the ribs.
 Arrange ribs in foil-lined baking dish.
-Add 3 tablespoon water to the bottom of the dish.
+Add apple cider vinegar to the bottom of the dish.

 - Fold foil into a tent-shaped packet over the ribs.

-- Bake with foil packet open, 35 minutes or until ribs are fork-tender and sauce is caramelized.
+- Bake with foil packet open, 20 minutes or until ribs are fork-tender and sauce is caramelized.
 Remove from the oven, lightly close the top of the foil and let stand 10 minutes.
-Transfer to serving plates and serve with remaining BBQ sauce.
+Transfer to serving plates and serve with the remaining BBQ sauce.

 Cooks Tips